The owls are not what they seem.

 Yes, we are like the dreamer who dreams

 “Dreaming” is a familiar Twin Peaks concept and since they’re created by electric signals in our brains, it makes sense for them to be more easily accessible for spirits.

-So, how does 25 years pass within a dream?
+So, when does 25 years pass within Laura’s dream?

 This means that Judy isn’t inside Laura’s dream to begin with.
 Cooper and Diane must lure her in.
 How?